fusion809/fusion809.github.io-old2/_posts/TE/nano.md

 alternatively, to install it with Portage, run:
 {% include coder.html line1="emerge -av app-editors/nano" %}

+### Advantages (Pros)
+* Easy to install on both Manjaro and Sabayon, likely to come preinstalled too.
+* It is also the lightest-weight of TEs/IDEs.

+### Disadvantages (Cons)
+* Unintuitive keymap, can take a little getting used to.
+* It also lacks customizability

 ### Ratings
 {% include_relative TE/nano-ratings.html %}